About Main Sequence Ventures

 How do I tell you my idea?

 We love to hear from deep tech founders.
 Contact us to start the conversation.

 How is the Fund managed?

 The Fund has appointed CSIRO Financial Services Pty Ltd (trading as Main Sequence Ventures) as its fund manager.
 The Fund is a separate legal entity to CSIRO and Main Sequence Ventures.
 Main Sequence Ventures and the Fund have their own governance and decision-making structures, including an investment committee that includes external members.

-The Fund has been unconditionally registered by Innovation and Science Australia as an early stage venture capital limited partnership and is subject to the regulatory processes that oversight early stage venture capital funds.
+CSIRO Innovation Fund 1, LP has been unconditionally registered by Innovation and Science Australia as an early stage venture capital limited partnership and is subject to the regulatory processes that oversight early stage venture capital funds.

 How is it funded?

 CSIRO Financial Services Pty Ltd holds an Australian financial services licence (AFS licence number 494 111).
 By providing information on this website CSIRO Financial Services is not intending to, and is not, providing financial product advice.
 Nothing on this site is intended to provide, or imply, any recommendation or opinion about an investment in any financial product.
 CSIRO Financial Services recommends that prospective investors in financial products consider obtaining independent advice before making any financial decisions relating to any financial product.

 What will the Fund invest in?

 The Fund invests in start-up and spin off companies, and SMEs engaged in the translation of research generated in the Australian publicly funded research sector.

 Who can apply to the Fund?